 The skills training portion of each event will be made available as an on-demand webcast recording.

-The series is co-sponsored by Veritext Legal Solutions.
+The series is co-sponsored by the MSBA Young Lawyers Section and Veritext Legal Solutions.

 Topic: Strategies for written discovery (interrogatories, requests for admission, requests for production of documents)

 Speakers: Magistrate Keith J. Rosa, Montgomery County Circuit Court, & Michael Goecke, Lerch, Early & Brewer, Chtd.